DerkJanSpeelman/nodeboiler/README.md

 <br>

+Before building the docker image, you need to build the production app by running `npm run prod:build`.
 Please note that I cloned this repo into `~/Projects/nodeboiler`.
 So for me the `docker build` command would look like:

 ```sh
 docker build -t nodeboiler ~/Projects/nodeboiler`